 Lynne contributes the unwavering support and encouragement she found through the DS community to inspiring and empowering her to regain direction after the emotional aftermath of receiving Elissa’s diagnosis.
 Her hope is that together our contributions will lead to an impact that changes outcome and prognosis for all of our children and loved ones suffering with DS.
 And, in that process, help families faced with new diagnosis in a very practical and meaningful way.

-The West region contains the following states: Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah & Washington.
+The West Coast region contains the following states: Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah & Washington.

 Erin Reoyo – Seattle, Washington